 Carla A. Pfeffer, "Bodies in Relation – Bodies in Transition: Lesbian Partners of Trans Men and Body Image", Journal of Lesbian Studies, Vol.12 No.4, 2008, pp. 325-345.

 PFLAG Transgender Network (TNET), Our Trans Children, 5th Edition.

-Check it Out Guys, Sherbourne Health Centre (Toronto) project designed to address the Pap-related needs and concerns of FTMs.
+Check it Out Guys (2009) is a Sherbourne Health Centre (Toronto) project designed to address the Pap-related needs and concerns of FTMs.
 The project included a series of posters used to spread word about the center's program.